This is just a brief website - primarily for linking to my PhD thesis, and data related to it.

 Peer reviewed publications of mine in astronomy journals:

 The links above take you to the Blackwell abstract page.
 You will need to log in to get the full article.
-You can also get my latest and full publication list at the wonderful ADS site.
+You can also get my latest and full publication list at the wonderful ADS site, or at Google Scholar.

 After recovering from the shock of using AIPS, I wrote something funny based on the discoveries made in the Bristol Starlink Coffeeroom.You probably wont think it is funny, but then you probably havent used AIPS...